unchartedsoftware/facets/README.md

 On your browser navigate to http://localhost:8090/
 Changes to the code will refresh the browser automatically.

-To develop in your own app, link ALL the packages in your app, from the root of the Facets repo run:
+To develop in your own app, link ALL the published facets packages to your app, from the root of the Facets repo run:
 ```shell script
 $ cd packages/CSSOptions
 $ yarn link